firasm/jupyterbook_course_template/class/week10/lecture.md

 # Lecture

-This week in the lecture we will go through the following worksheet and clicker questions.
+This week the lecture is CANCELLED due to the Remembrance Day Holiday.

+There will be an OPTIONAL makeup class on Monday or Tuesday the following week.
+It will be recorded.